 With over half the world’s population registered on social media, if you are not using it, you may feel like you’ve missed the boat and it’s too late to start.

-This guide is for people and businesses who are new to social media and provides some hints and tips on how to get the most out of it.
+This guide is for people and businesses who are new to social media and supplies some hints and tips on how to get the most out of it.

 Choose your platform